-C7 Need and importance
+C8 Need and importance

-This section must include the following details.
+This section must include the following:

-Please explain how your proposed research is within the remit of the Fellowship Awards, how your application addresses need and importance and how it will support policy development or decision making.
+Please explain how your proposed research is within the remit of the Health and Care Research Wales Fellowship Award scheme, how your application addresses need and importance, and how it will support health- or social-care- or public health practice or policy development or decision making.

 You should include a clear explanation of the main (single) research question and the ways in which the proposed design will address that question.
 You are welcome to highlight any other aspects of the design that you would like to bring particular attention to, in order to explain how it is within remit and how it will address need and importance and/or support policy development or decision making.
-Please remember that the Fellowship Awards are relevant to the public and service users' health and social care.
+Please ensure that the Fellowship Awards are relevant to the public and service users' health and social care.
 Studies involving healthy volunteers and animals are not within the remit of the programme.

-C8 Research environment
+C9 Research environment

-Please describe the HEI Host Department's research environment in terms of track record, critical mass, and capacity.
+Please describe the HEI Host Department's research environment in terms of track record and capacity building efforts.

-C9 Equality, diversity and inclusion
+C10 Equality, diversity and inclusion